 The bitDepth field is used to specify the number of levels of gray used in the embedded bitmaps.
 The Windows rasterizer v.1.7 or greater support the following values.

 Bit Depth

 The bitDepth field of the BitmapSize table is used to specify the number of levels of gray used in the embedded bitmaps.
-The the following values are supported.
+The following values are supported.